Ramandeep9877/Blinkit-clone/README.md

 If you have any questions or suggestions, feel free to reach out at rdssk178@gmail.com.

-Thank you for checking out the Blinkit Delivery Clone!
+Thank you for checking out the Blinkit Clone!